Robinyo/serendipity/README.md

 <h1 align="center">Serendipity</h1>

 <p align="center">
-  Serendipity is an open-source Customer Engagement Platform. </br>
+  Serendipity is an open source toolkit for building performant, high-quality Customer Engagement applications. <br />
-  You can use it to transform your organisation by connecting your customers, products, people and operations. </br>
+  Applications that can transform your organisation by connecting your customers, products, people and operations. <br />
+  Applications that enable you to build strong relationships and to keep track of your leads, opportunities, accounts and contacts.
 </p>

 ## ❯ Documentation